SeldonIO/seldon-core/docs/source/contents/pipelines/index.md

 ```
 In the above we have a step `conditional` that either outputs a tensor named `OUTPUT0` or a tensor named `OUTPUT1`.
 The `mul10` step depends on an output in `OUTPUT0` while the add10 step depends on an output from `OUTPUT1`.

-Note, we also have a final Pipeline output step that does an `any` join on these two models essentially outputing fron the pipeline whichever data arrives from either model.
+Note, we also have a final Pipeline output step that does an `any` join on these two models essentially outputting fron the pipeline whichever data arrives from either model.
 This type of Pipeline can be used for Multi-Armed bandit solutions where you want to route traffic dynamically.

 This example can be found in the [pipeline-examples examples](../examples/pipeline-examples.md#conditional).